albieg/game-set-track/dev-log.md

 **What I worked on:**
 - Plugged data in upcoming matches cards
 - Designed data UI for match cards (to complete)
-- Wrote lookup objects to transform some data: country flags, match round, tournament labels (to complete)
+- Wrote lookup objects to format some data: country flags, match round, tournament labels (to complete)

+**Next:**
+- Complete design for Match Cards & Modals

+---

+## [2025-06-11]

+**What I worked on:**
+- Refactored of components architecture
+- Improved match card and container design

 **Next:**
 - Complete design for Match Cards & Modals